Kotlin/kotlinx-datetime/README.md

 - `Month` and `DayOfWeek` enums;
 - `DateTimePeriod` to represent a difference between two instants decomposed into date and time units;
-- `DatePeriod` is a subclass of `DateTimePeriod` with zero time components, it represents a difference between two LocalDate values decomposed into date units.
+- `DatePeriod` is a subclass of `DateTimePeriod` with zero time components, it represents a difference between two LocalDate values decomposed into date units;
-- `DateTimeUnit` provides a set of predefined date and time units to use in arithmetic operations on `kotlin.time.Instant` and `LocalDate`.
+- `DateTimeUnit` to provide a set of predefined date and time units to use in arithmetic operations on `kotlin.time.Instant` and `LocalDate`;
-- `UtcOffset` represents the amount of time the local datetime at a particular time zone differs from the datetime at UTC.
+- `UtcOffset` to represent the amount of time the local datetime at a particular time zone differs from the datetime at UTC;
+- `LocalDateTimeOffsetInfo` to represent an attempt at determining the UTC offset that was in effect when the given wall-clock time was observed.

 ### Type use-cases